+Text description provided by the architects.
 An apartment building in Vienna, the Majolikahaus designed by Otto Wagner in the turn of the 20th century emanates some of the most classic details of the Art Nouveau style.
 In Vienna this was referred to as the Secession style, with the same connotations of Art Nouveau but in a more specific context of their country.

 An entire facade built of small ceramic tiles, also known as majolica, flow into floral shapes as the extend higher up the wall.

 Wagner established himself in Vienna as a man of beautiful detail, especially in the cases of the Stadbahn, and the bridges and locks along the Dunabe Canal.
 In a political struggle, Wagner surprised the Vienna community when he left the Kunsterhaus to join the Secessionists.

 With a basic ironwork form, the two bottom floors are treated as a base which extends the presence of the shops up throughout the second level.

 A visual gradation occurs through the application of Majolican tiles; very sparse near the green iron base, there is a gradual increase of complexity and density as the wall stretches upwards toward the roof, using colors from nature like reds and greens.